shawnnnkb/LGDD/docs/Guidance/train_and_eval.md

 ## Training Details

-We train our LGDD for totally 24 epochs on 4 NVIDIA 4090 GPUs, with a batch size of 4.
+We train our LGDD for totally 24 epochs on 2 NVIDIA 4090 GPUs actually, with a batch size of 4.
 Specifically, we divide the training of LGDD into two stages: pretraining and training.
-(1) Pretraining Stage: In this stage, the radar and image branches are initialized with the pretrained RadarPillarNet and MVX-Faster-RCNN, respectively.
-The goal is to train the model's ability to estimate depth in the image branch and to fuse multimodal information in the BEV perspective effectively.
+(1) Pretraining Stage: In this stage, we trained RadarPillarNet for conventional pillar-based branch, and semantic segmentation & cluster voting for point-based branch, respectively.
+The goal is to train the model's ability to extract global context and local instances effectively.
 (2) Training Stage: Using the pretrained checkpoint obtained from the pretraining stage, the model is further initialized and trained for 3D object detection tasks.
-The pretrained weights ([pretrained](https://github.com/shawnnnkb/LGDD-release/releases/download/v1.0/pretrained_ckpt.zip)) and the final trained weights ([FINAL](https://github.com/shawnnnkb/LGDD-release/releases/download/v1.0/final_ckpt.zip)) are available for download.
+We will release checkpoints at our github repository releases.
 Put all checkpoints under the projects/LGDD/checkpoints.

 ## Train